GiovanniGrieco/DiteCross/README.md

 ![DiteCross Example](/readme_assets/example.png)

-This program is just a proof of concept to demonstrate the possibility to relay Discord and Telegram messages from one group to another.
+This program demonstrates the possibility to relay Discord and Telegram messages from one group to another.

 ## Installation
-DiteCross is based on NodeJS (so make sure to have it) and relies upon some dependencies.
-Follow these commands to install them with `npm`:
+DiteCross is based on NodeJS with `npm`, so make sure to have both of them installed.
+To install DiteCross just type

 ```
-npm install --save --no-optional discord.js
-npm install --save node-telegram-bot-api
+npm install
 ```

 ## Getting started